Skip to main content

 2. The message definition is synced to the SDK via the config bundle.

-3. On every track() call, the SDK evaluates all active message triggers.
+3. On every track() call (including auto-tracked events), the SDK evaluates all active message triggers.

 4. If conditions match, the message is presented automatically.